mannbro/PiPicoWHomekitDoorLock/README.md

 # PiPicoWHomekitDoorLock

-Unlock the front door using a Raspberry Pi Pico W and Homebridge.
+Unlock the front door using a Raspberry Pi Pico W, a relay, an electromagnetic backplate and Homebridge.

 # YouTube Video